Canadian Equals Hockey Fan

 - In an episode of Full House has Joey imitate a hockey player, complete with a French Canadian accent.

 - Robin from How I Met Your Mother is Canadian, so of course she's a hockey fan.
-When she gets drunk and turns "Super-Canadian", she puts on a Maple Leafs uniform.
+When she gets drunk and turns "Super-Canadian", she puts on a Canucks uniform.

 - Subverted in Doonesbury.
 When Mike engages in trash-talk while playing college hockey, a player on the opposing team cusses him out in French.
 Intimidated, Mike apologizes, saying he didn't realize the player was Canadian.
 The other player, as he skates away, smiles at the reader and thinks, "Actually, I'm just a French major from the Bronx."